-Section 4.
-Load Scaling Methodology
+4.0 Load Scaling Methodology

-In past network models, load scaling was an ad-hoc process.
-The planning engineer would take a case and scale certain zones to match the CELT forecast.
-Since the CELT forecast includes losses, the engineer would have to iteratively scale the load to get the total value of New England load plus losses to equal the CELT forecast.
-With the creation of the BCDB the load scaling process has been streamlined into a computer coded process that will take the data inputs from the engineer and create a file to add to a network model with all loads scaled and adjusted according to an established process.
+With the creation of the BCDB the load scaling process has been streamlined into a computer-coded process that will take the data inputs from the engineer and create a file to add to a network model with all loads scaled and adjusted according to an established process.
 This creates a consistent method for load scaling and ensures that for the same input conditions, the load will be modeled consistently between multiple studies.
 The following section describes this scaling process in a detailed step-by-step process.